jetstack/kube-oidc-proxy/deploy/charts/kube-oidc-proxy/README.md

 ```

 This minimal configuration gives a cluster internal IP address that can be used
-to use from `kubectl` to authenticate requests to Kubernetes API server.
+with `kubectl` to authenticate requests to Kubernetes API server.

 The service can be exposed via ingress controller and give access to external
 clients.
 Example of exposing via ingress controller.